rust-project-primer/book/src/ecosystem/web-frontend.md

 To define a component, you can either implement the [Component][yew::html::Component] trait, or use the [`function_component`][yew::functional::function_component] derive macro.
 In general, the latter leads to more concise code, and is the recommended way.
+Functional components return `Html`, using the `html` macro.
+This macro can output raw HTML, or other child components.

 ```rust
 #[function_component]